schoningerJimmy/portFoliohtml/README.md

 ## Technologies
 this project was created with:
-* Javascrip to handle the action
+* Javascript to handle the action
 * HTML/CSS for the front-end
 * NodeJS v12.18.4 for the back-end
 * npm v6.14.6 to run the project